maryannetriggs/JavaScript30/readme.md

 Wow!
 This day definitely felt more intense.
 Really flexing those ES6 muscles.
 A great lesson, the first time I encountered array methods I freaked but since then I've discovered how amazingly useful they are.
 This session was a great refresher and pushed my understanding much further.
 Firstly, console.table... life-changer.
 Secondly, I never truly understood the breadth of tasks .reduce could be used for, so good to go through these additional examples.
 I also learned some handy formatting for stringing together array methods to make my code more readable.
 [Link to the w3schools page](https://www.w3schools.com/js/js_array_methods.asp).

 ### Day 5 - Flex Panel Gallery
+A really beautiful project, with a feel-good outcome.
+Today I learned how little I utilise the various different CSS selectors and got some inspiration for future projects.
+CSS Diner is great site for practising [CSS Diner](https://flukeout.github.io/), a good reminder about toggling Class names in the DOM also.

+### Day 6 - Type Ahead

 ---